ecss

 Introduction

-ECSS sets simple rules for simple styling.
+ECSS sets simple rules for efficient styling.
 No more naming everything, no more technological dependencies.
-Only intentional, consistent, simple, expressive, predictable, sustainable CSS.
+Only intentional, consistent, expressive, predictable, sustainable CSS.

 Want help enforcing rules?